ARM-software/libGPULayers/layer_gpu_timeline/README_LAYER.md

 # Layer: GPU Timeline

-This layer is used with Arm GPU tooling that can show the scheduling of workloads on to the GPU hardware.
+This layer is used with Arm GPU tooling that show the scheduling of workloads on to the GPU hardware queues.
 The layer provides additional semantic annotation, extending the scheduling data from the Android Perfetto render stages telemetry with useful API-aware context.

 ![Timeline visualization](./docs/visualize.png)

 Visualizations generated using this tooling show the execution of each workload event, grouping events by the hardware scheduling stream used.
-These streams can run in parallel on the GPU, and the visualization shows the level of parallelization achieved.
+These streams might run in parallel on the GPU, and the visualization shows the level of parallelization achieved.

 ## What devices are supported?